 The audit ensures that the plan is operating correctly and is in good financial condition.
-Paving thousands for an audit report that is suspect is the same as paying thousands of dollars for a worthless piece of paper.
-Beware of referrals from third party administration (TPA) firms unless the TPA makes more than just one firm as a referral and vou a referral and you have indicated that the auditing firm in question handles plans from different TPA providers.
+Paying thousands for an audit report that is suspect is the same as paying thousands of dollars for a worthless piece of paper.
+Beware of referrals from third party administration (TPA) firms unless the TPA makes more than just one firm as a referral and you have indicated that the auditing firm in question handles plans from different TPA providers.